robashton/blog/input/pages/Evented Github Adventure - Emitting Commits as their own events/content.markdown

         }
       })

-This doesn't cause a huge problem, but it is unwieldy and sub-optimal, if only we could instead for all the analysis we want to do over the commits.
+This doesn't cause a huge problem, but it is irritating having to do this for every projection and if I particularly cared about CPU it's also unnecessary work to be doing.

+It would be much better if I could just have a stream of commits to read from when creating these projections.

     fromStream("github-commits")
       .when({